ton-society/grants-program/announcements/liquidity award program.md

 ## What is it?

-- $14M TON liquidity award program for teams deploying on TON and brining users to increase the total value locked (TVL) in the ecosystem (e.g., bridge, DEX, etc.)
+- $14M TON liquidity award program for teams deploying on TON and bringing users to increase the total value locked (TVL) in the ecosystem (e.g., bridge, DEX, etc.)
-- **1-year expiry** (from an official start date of the program) and **6-months cliff and 12-month vesting**
+- **1-year expiry** (from an official start date of the program) and **6-month cliff and 12-month vesting**
-- First-come, first-served basis to unlock awards ranging from $250,000 TON to $3,500,000 TON
+- Rewards will be unlocked on a first-come, first-served basis ranging from 50,000 TON to $3,500,000 TON

 ## Award Tiers